 Interlocked Squares offers a C-1 class every few years.
-Our current class started in October, and is expected to run through May.
+Our most recent class ran from September 2021 through May 2022.

 Our classes are intended for dancers who already are able to dance full "all position" A-2 (e.g., as called at the monthly PACE dances).
 Current C-1 dancers who want to sharpen their skills and former C-1 dancers who want a complete review are also welcome.